yhicc/FinancialLibrary/README.md

 Users have to include Contract.h and FinLibException.h, but don't have to include each product class header file such as EuropeanSwaptionContract.h.
 Depending on product, additional header files have to be included such as VolatilityCube.h.

+This is in the case of European Swaption.
 1st step is creating Contract object.
 At this time, users have to designate product name by passing argument to Contract constructor.
 ```
 std::unique_ptr<Contract> eswpt;
 eswpt.reset(new Contract("EuropeanSwaption"));
 ```
 2nd step is setting contract information to Contract object.
 Arguments differ with products.
 ```
 eswpt->SetContractInfo(
 	"20160713", 	// Effective date